 The main processes of Service Operation are :

-1. Event management: The objective of this process is to choose, classify and constantly supervise all the services.
+1. Event management: This process aims to choose, classify, and constantly supervise all the services.

 2. Incident management: This process administers all incidents.
 The main objective here is to deliver IT services to users as early as possible.

 3. Fulfillment of request: The purpose is to comply with all requests as small as they might be, as the request to change a password or request for any information.

 4. Access management: Approved users only have access to a service, while unapproved users do not have the liberty to use the service.
 Rights management or identity management is also similar to access management.

 5. Problem management: The motive here is to see that the process continues unhindered, and if any problem does occur, the team ensures that minimum damage is done.
 All the previous data collected is used to foresee any sort of problem that might arise.
 It is also used to foresee trends.
 The job here is to solve the problem as soon as possible if it does occur.

 6. Control of IT Operations: It is the work of the team to constantly oversee and audit the IT services and their necessary infrastructure.
 The IT Operations control administers daily tasks connected to infrastructure and application.
 Tasks such as job planning, backup and reinstating activities, and overall maintenance.